yuliana81santi/Portfolio_project/README.md

 - Github
   I used Github as my remote repository and used it to deploy my website.

 ## Testing

+**Responsive Testing**

 I used google chrome to test my website to make sure that it looks good on different screen size.

+**HTML and CSS Validation**

+I used W3C HTML Validator tool to validate the HTML code I used W3C CSS Validator tool to validate the CSS code